-Having a URL like domain.com/main-category/sub-category/random-attribute-filter/attribute-filter-2/attribute-filter-3/ … /product-parent/product-name is really ugly and that’s exactly how a user will see it.
-Keep things simple, if you’re running an e-commerce site go with domain.com/category/sub-category/product-name and only if there’s enough products to actually warrant a sub-category.
-If you’re running a blog then maybe segment by content type (list posts, interviews etc) but again, only if you have enough content to warrant it.
+Having a URL like domain.com/main-category/sub-category/random-attribute-filter/attribute-filter-2/attribute-filter-3/ … /product-parent/product-name is really ugly, and that’s exactly how a user will see it.
+Keep things simple, if you’re running an e-commerce site go with domain.com/category/sub-category/product-name and only if there are enough products to actually warrant a sub-category.
+If you’re running a blog then maybe segment by content type (list posts, interviews, etc.) but again, only if you have enough content to warrant it.

 From an SEO perspective, internal links are crucial to allow crawlers to get into the deepest layer of your site.
 They also increase time on site, by helping your users find other interesting content on your site that’s relevant to what they’re looking for.
-Having poor internal links will decrease a users time on site, and it doesn’t take a genius to point out that it will also be detrimental to your conversion rate.
+Having poor internal links will decrease a user’s time on site, and it doesn’t take a genius to point out that it will also be detrimental to your conversion rate.

 Not much of an explanation needed here, linking to an internal page that no longer works and fires a 404 error screams that you’re not professional.
-You should run a full content & link audit on your site every 6 months or so.
+You should run a full content & link audit on your site every six months or so.
 Key Takeaways:

 - CRO stands for conversion rate optimisation, it’s got nothing to do with birds.

-- Just like flirting with somebody at a bar, these things get better with practise.
+- Just like flirting with somebody at a bar, these things get better with practice.

 - Feel free to change your LinkedIn to “Growth Hacker” “Conversion Rate Expert” “Optimising Optimiser”.